namitamenon/Rasa-Chat-Bot/README.md

 The main purpose of the bot is to help users discover restaurants quickly and efficiently and to provide a good restaurant discovery experience.
 The project brief provided to you is as follows.

--The bot takes the following inputs from the user:
+- The bot takes the following inputs from the user:

  - City: Take the input from the customer as a text field.
 For example:
  - Bot: In which city are you looking for restaurants?